Clark Memorial Library

 Get involved with CML

-Clark Memorial Library is offering more services to the community, but requests for new features are always welcome.
-Talk to Jeff in the library.
+Clark Memorial Library is offering more services to the community, but suggestions for improvement and volunteered assistance are always welcome.
+Talk to the Library Coordinator.

 Just 365 days ago…